jcprentice/sir-model/README.md

 # sir-model

+Created 9 Dec 2024

-Coding an SIR model in R
+Coding an SIR model in R.